-Put simply, a website that is responsive has been built so that its content (text, images etc) adapts automatically according to the size of the screen on which the site is viewed.
-The primary goal of this is to ensure that the website is as easy to read and navigate as possible for all visitors, whether they’re using a smartphone, tablet or PC.
+A responsive website is one whose design adapts automatically according to the size of the screen on which it is viewed.
+The idea is to ensure that the website is as easy to read and navigate as possible for all visitors, whether they’re using a smartphone, tablet or PC.

 Non-responsive websites still work on mobile devices, but users are forced to zoom in to be able to read the text and click on menu buttons, making their experience laborious and ultimately off-putting.

 When mobile devices first appeared on the scene, designers first produced alternate versions of websites to deal with this problem.
 However, this was an imperfect solution for several reasons.
 First, there is the labour involved in creating and then maintaining two separate sites.

 Then there is the fact that the alternate site needs a separate address.
 Google and other search engines prefer all of your content to be accessed via the same website address.
 Finally, mobile versions are created to accommodate specific screen sizes.
 This would be fine if all tablets or mobiles had the same dimensions, but there are hundreds of different devices out there, with more appearing all the time.

 A responsive design is fluid and when built properly, can adapt to literally any screen size.
 This means they’re forward compatible as well, for when Apple et al release yet new versions of their devices.
 They also allow all your content to be stored in the same site, accessible at the same address.

 Yes but does my website need to be responsive?

 It’s no secret that mobile internet usage is exploding.
 In fact, research now shows that global mobile internet usage has now overtaken desktop for the first time.